 Given that he was the 11th – and, to date, last – Triple Crown winner, you might think that Affirmed’s name could stand alone.
 But, since their epic rivalry captured America’s attention beginning as 2-year-olds in 1977, Affirmed has always been associated with Alydar.

+The pair met several times during their 2-year-old seasons, and Affirmed bested Alydar in four of those contests, though Alydar was never far behind.
 After taking different paths to the Derby, the two horses met again on the first Saturday in May.
-Again, Affirmed defeated Alydar, by a length and a half with 18-year-old Steve Cauthen in the irons.
+Again, Affirmed defeated Alydar, by 1 ½ lengths.
 In the Preakness, Affirmed won again, this time only by a neck.
-By the time the pair met in the Belmont in June 1978, no one could talk about anything else.
+By the time the pair met in the Belmont, everyone was talking about the two horses.

-After a respectable stud career – though rival Alydar is widely considered to have sired more successful offspring – Affirmed was euthanized in 2001, at 26.
+Affirmed was named Horse of the Year in 1978.
+After a respectable stud career – though Alydar is considered to have sired more successful offspring – Affirmed died at age 26 in 2001.

 Click here to view the 1978 Belmont Stakes results chart